aomlomics/labelmaker/README.md

 #### Option 1: Provide a list of samples

-If a list of sample names is provided, those sample names are used, and replicate labels are produced from 1 to *N*, where *N* is the specified number of replicates per sample.
+If a list of sample names is provided, those sample names are used.
+The sample list should be provided as a text file with one sample name per line (no spaces).
+If the number of replicates *N* is greater than 1 (default), replicate labels are produced from 1 to *N*.

 ```
 ./generate_labels.py \